dribnet/purvs/README.md

 For the background, I have used my heart glyph from PS3.
 I originally wanted to do a transition of the empty heart into a full heart, linking the empty heart to first perspective and full heart to second perspective.
-But after a few experiments I realised that this idea can not be achieve because once the image is rendered, you can not change the fill of an object function.
+But after a few experiments I realised that this idea can not be achieved because once the image is rendered, you can not change the fill of an object function.
 I think it would have added a lot more meanings to my project if it works.